 Articles of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your New York LLC.
 By filing the Articles of Organization, you are formally putting your business on record with the Department of State.
-At $200, it isn’t cheap, but considering the filing’s importance, it’s a $200 well spent.
+At $200, it isn’t cheap, but considering the filing’s importance, it’s $200 well spent.
 If you’re in a hurry, the state also offers three expedited processing options: 24-hour for $25, same-day for $75, and two-hour for $150.
-The Articles of Organization is available online and in hard copies.
+The Articles of Organization are available online and in hard copies.
 It’s a one-time filing, so this fee won’t come up again.